gitter-badger/node-soft-cache/README.md

 ### Getting objects from the cache

-To get an objet you just need to call `.get( "someKey" )`.
+To get an objet you just need to call `.get( "aKey" )`.
 If the item exists it will return itself.

 ```
 var objectFromCache = cache.get( "key1" );